Here is a fun faux zinc treatment for cardboard letters mounted on a whitewash wood board to create an interesting sign.

 I was super careful to make sure all the edges of the letters had the metallic paint on them, giving the illusion of light catching on the ‘zinc’ metal letters.

-For the wood part of the sign, I used some old green treated fence boards.
+With old fence boards, just piled in the back.
 My husband dug them out of the snow where they’d been piled for a while.

 As he was digging, I kept reminding him, to get the ones with the most wear and tear… for the aged distressed look I was going for.

-the other half goes on the wall.
+the other half gets mounted on the wall.
 Then the sign part just slips over and behind the one on the wall for a secure fit.

 So now when I come down the stairs, I am greeted with a little bit of history.

-This post is linked up at the following other sites: Shabby Creek Cottage, Yesterday on Tuesday, French Country Cottage, Miss Mustardseed, Romantic Home, The Charm of Home, Redoux Interiors, Funky Junk Interiors, Its Overflowing, Alderberry Hill, by Stephanie Lynn, Home Stories A to z, Coastal Charm, Savvy Southern Style, From my Front Porch to Yours, No Minimalist Here, House of Hepworths, Skip to my Lou, Funky Junk Interiors
+This post is linked up at the following other sites: Shabby Creek Cottage, Yesterday on Tuesday, French Country Cottage, Miss Mustardseed, Romantic Home, The Charm of Home, Redoux Interiors, Funky Junk Interiors, Alderberry Hill, by Stephanie Lynn, Home Stories A to z, Coastal Charm, From my Front Porch to Yours, No Minimalist Here, House of Hepworths, Skip to my Lou, Funky Junk Interiors